LeighCurran/AuroraPlusHA/README.md

       - 'DollarValueUsage'
       - 'KilowattHourUsage'
 ```
 Note: Name, scan_interval and monitored_conditions are optional.
 If scan_interval is not set a default value of 1 hours will be used.
+If monitored_conditions is not setall sensors will be added to Home Assistant.
 Most Aurora+ data is updated daily.